-Anyone who has done a reasonable amount of cycling will almost certainly know what a nusiance it can be if you have a sudden breakdown or puncture that leaves you stranded on the roadside.
+Anyone who has done even a limited amount of of cycling will almost certainly know what a nuisance it can be if you have a sudden breakdown or puncture that leaves you stranded on the roadside.
 Yet, while such incidents will always be an inconvenience, there is no reason why they should be anything more than that.
 By carrying a puncture repair kit and some simple tools you will almost always be back on your bike in a short time.

 So what should you carry?
 Over the years we have refined our tool kit to include everything you need to get you back cycling, without needing to provide a really bulky and usually unnecessary bicycle repair kit.

 At Ireland by Bike we keep our bikes very well maintained.
 We also use the most puncture resistant tyres currently available.
 This means that our repair kits are almost never opened.
 However we still always take a “just in case” approach to providing a repair kit.